Graph Convolution Machine for Context-aware Recommender System: Graph Convolution Machine (GCM)

 By stacking multiple such GC layers, a user (or an item) representation can be refined by its multi-hop neighbors.
 Since the representation of different layers carry different semantics, we next combine the representations of all layers to form a more comprehensive representation:

-where $\alpha_l$ denotes the weight of the $l$-th layer representation.
-We treat $\alpha_l$ as hyper-parameters, tuning them via grid search with the constraint that $\alpha_l \geq 0$ and $\sum_{l=0}^L \alpha_l = 1$.
+where $\alpha_l$ denotes the weight of the $l$-th layer representation, which can be treated as hyper-parameter and tuned via a grid search with the constraint that $\alpha_l \geq 0$ and $\sum_{l=0}^L \alpha_l = 1$.
+However, the workload of tuning them increases exponentially, as the GCN goes deep.
+In our experiments, we find that setting $\alpha_l$ to $1/(L+1)$ leads to satisfactory performance in general.
+Therefore, we fix $\alpha_l$ to $1/(L+1)$ for simplicity.
 A possible extension is to learn $\alpha_l$, \eg designing attention mechanism or optimizing them on the validation data.
 We leave this extension as future work, since it is not the focus of this work.